yashichawla/USDA-Branded-Foods/README.md

 ## Data Procurement

-To obtain data from the Branded Food Products Dataset provided by the USDA, visit the USDA FoodData Central website.
+To obtain data from the Branded Food Products Dataset provided by the USDA, visit the USDA FoodData Central website [https://fdc.nal.usda.gov].
 Navigate to the "Data Download" section, where you can access the dataset in various formats.
 Select the "Branded Food Products Dataset" and download the file.

 ## Data Cleaning
 - Navigate to the `EDA/clean_data.ipynb` notebook.